gege13007/Amazfit-Stratos-GPS-locator/readme-eng.md

 3/ The Gpx list view, allows you select a destination by simple click on list.
 A 'LONG CLICK' remove the point.
 A 'simple click' select your destination.
-You must have a 'gpx' directory on the root of the wear (external storage memory).
+You must have a 'GPXData' directory on the root of the wear (external storage memory).

 <center><img src="/3-wpt-liste.jpg" alt="liste waypoint gps menu"/></center>

 4/ The main menu appears even if the position is not ok.
 So it's possible to change the settings, or to find and select a waypoint to track.
 From up left to right : first button start the settings, the second is for select a Gps waypoint from a gpx file.
-Third (bottom) is to exit, and the arrow is to start the tracking radar.
-Storing the current position or not.
+Third (bottom) button is for the Map, and the arrow is for the tracking radar.

 <center><img src="/2-main-screen.jpg" alt="gps main menu"/></center>

 5/ The settings view, allows to select a gpx file (it can be an export of your sports activities).
-To enable or not, the magnetic sensor and compass mooving (not good for your battery!).
+To enable the magnetic sensor and compass mooving (not good for your battery!).
-To enable or not the automatic waypoint suggestion.
+To enable the automatic next waypoint selection.
-To sort the waypoints with the distance to actual position (next wpt is the closest), or not (leave in the list order).
+To enable automatic centering map when moving.

 <center><img src="/4-settings.jpg" alt="gps radar stratos 2"/></center>

 Here's the first gps startup screen.
 This animation just appear for 10 seconds showing the number of satellites in view.
 The first gps fixing time depends of your situation, the meteo...
-From 2 to 30 seconds, it's faster if you don't move...

 <center><img src="/1-startscreen.jpg" alt="gps startup fix"/></center>